 Caustic substances are chemicals that can damage tissue.
 The damage is similar to a burn Burns Burns are injuries to tissue that result from heat, electricity, radiation, or chemicals.
 Burns cause varying degrees of pain, blisters, swelling, and skin loss.
 Small, shallow burns may need... read more caused by heat.

-Caustic substances are sometimes present in household products, including those containing lye (in drain cleaners and paint removers), phenols (in deodorizers, sanitizers, and disinfectants), sodium hypochlorite (in disinfectants and bleaches), sulfuric acid (in toilet bowl cleaners and battery acid), and hydrochloric acid (in swimming pool chemicals and masonry cleaners).
+Caustic substances are sometimes present in household products, including some containing lye (in drain cleaners and paint removers), phenols (in deodorizers, sanitizers, and disinfectants), sodium hypochlorite (in disinfectants and bleaches), sulfuric acid (in toilet bowl cleaners and battery acid), and hydrochloric acid (in swimming pool chemicals and masonry cleaners).

 Many chemicals used in industry and during armed conflicts Overview of Chemical-Warfare Agents Chemical weapons are developed by governments for wartime use and include Toxic agents (intended to cause serious injury or death) Incapacitating agents (intended to cause only temporary, non–life-threatening... read more can cause burns.
 Wet cement left on the skin can cause severe burns as well.